osiarap55/informatic_vault/python/18_file_handing.md

 ### FILE WITH XLSX EXTENSION

 To read excel files we need to install xlrd package.
-We will cover this after we cover package installing using pip.
+We will cover this after we cover package installing using pip.[[18.4_xlsx_example.xls]]

 ```python